Henry Drummond (1786–1860)

-Henry Drummond (5 December 1786 – 20 February 1860), English banker, politician and writer, best known as one of the founders of the Catholic Apostolic or Irvingite Church.
+Henry Drummond (5 December 1786 – 20 February 1860) was an English banker, politician and writer, best known as one of the founders of the Catholic Apostolic or Irvingite Church.

 Life

 He was born at The Grange, near Northington, Hampshire, the eldest son of Henry Drummond, a prominent London banker; his mother was Anne, daughter of Henry Dundas.
 He was educated at Harrow and at Christ Church, Oxford, but took no degree.
 His name is connected with the university through the chair of political economy which he founded in 1825.

 He entered Parliament in 1810 as the member for Plympton Erle and took an active interest from the first in nearly all departments of politics.
 Though thoroughly independent and often eccentric in his views, he acted generally with the Conservative Party.
 His speeches were often almost inaudible but were generally lucid and informing, and on occasion caustic and severe.
 He was appointed Sheriff of Surrey for 1826.

 In 1817, Drummond met Robert Haldane at Geneva, and continued his movement against the Socinian tendencies then prevalent in that city.
 In later years he was intimately associated with the origin and spread of the Catholic Apostolic Church, which Edward Irving and others had founded in 1826.
 The Albury Conferences, meetings moderated by Hugh Boyd M‘Neile, of those who sympathized with some of the views of Irving were held for the study of prophecy at Drummond's seat, Albury Park, in Surrey.
 He contributed very liberally to the funds of the new church and he became one of its leading office-bearers, being first ordained as Angel of the Congregation in Albury and afterwards called as Apostle for Scotland and the Protestant part of Switzerland and was thus with the other "Apostles" and prophets responsible for its theology.

 In December 1839, he was elected a Fellow of the Royal Society He retired in 1843 from his position as senior partner in the Charing Cross bank.
 From 1847 until his death, he represented West Surrey in parliament.